Young scores 48 points, Hawks beat Bucks 116-113 in Game 1

 21 of21

-MILWAUKEE (AP) — Trae Young remains as poised as ever in hostile environments in his first postseason of his career.
+MILWAUKEE (AP) — Trae Young remains as poised as ever in hostile environments in his first postseason.

 Young scored 48 points, Clint Capela converted a go-ahead putback with 29.8 seconds left and the Atlanta Hawks beat the Milwaukee Bucks 116-113 on Wednesday night to open the Eastern Conference finals.